 Of course, Google Slides is a massively versatile tool.
 That video will show you ways to begin using that tool.

 Code with colors

 I’m a huge proponent of lightly color-coding.
-After a bit of consistency, people automatically expect a certain system.
+After a bit of consistency, people automatically expect a certain system in the digital classroom.

 - My reading digital tools match what I promote with parents during meetings.
 My entire goal is to get everyone (educators, parents, guardians, students) on the same page concerning literacy.
 Therefore, any reading (literature, informational texts) appears on book background.

 - My language, grammar, and vocabulary activities have simple stripes.
 The colors are not the focal point, but rather the information is.

 - My writing activities have basic writing icons.